Jabril09/configure-ad/README.md

 <img src="https://i.imgur.com/dOyrDt4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After that click the yellow triangle in the upper right hand corner.
 Then click "promote the server as domain controller.
 Then add new forest name mydomain.com.
-Click next and make up a password that you will not forget. click next next
+Click next and make up a password that you will not forget. click next, next, next and compuer will restart (DC-1 will restart).
 </p>
 <br />
 <p>